 The U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (CDC) and National Institutes of Health (NIH) have published guidelines for handling microbiological organisms entitled, “Biosafety in Microbiological and Biomedical Laboratories” (BMBL).
 The BMBL describes combinations of microbiological practices, safety equipment, and facilities that are recommended for working with a variety of microbiological agents in laboratory settings.
 Syracuse University has adopted the guidelines listed in the BMBL and have incorporated them into the requirements of this program.

-All Principal Investigators are required to notify the IBC of all biological materials in their possession by completing an online Biological Inventories Form.
+All Principal Investigators are required to notify the IBC of all biological materials in their possession.
 The IBC must maintain accurate information regarding the possession and use of all biological materials at the University.
 Principal Investigators must update this information as inventories of biological materials are added or deleted, and on an annual basis regardless of change.

-Principal Investigators conducting work with biohazardous material (biosafety level 2 and higher) must complete and submit an Institutional Biosafety Committee Protocol Application to the IBC for review and approval.
+Principal Investigators conducting work with biohazardous material (biosafety level 2 and higher) must complete and submit an Biohazardous Material Use Application to the IBC for review and approval.
 The IBC review and approval process is designed to ensure that the research with biohazardous material is conducted in a manner that complies with applicable Federal, State and Local regulations, as well as, the requirements of this Program.

 All laboratories using biosafety level 2 or higher organisms, will be assessed by the Biosafety Officer for compliance with the requirements of this Program.
-A biosafety assessment will be conducted using a Biosafety Assessment Form.
 The Biosafety Assessment Form will be used to assess the adequacy of the laboratory equipment, work practices, and administrative controls used for experiments that require the use of biohazardous material.
 Based on the biosafety assessment, the Biosafety Officer will make recommendations in regards to the practices used in the laboratory.

 All Principal Investigators are required to train each researcher under their supervision in both basic biosafety principals and the specific microbiological procedures that will be used for the experiment.
 PI’s may receive training on the contents and requirements of this program by contacting EHSS (315-443-2447).